dotnet/csharpstandard/standard/types.md

 <!-- markdownlint-disable MD028 -->

 <!-- markdownlint-enable MD028 -->
 > *Example*: The compiler can treat a property ([§15.7](classes.md#157-properties)) as either a variable with state, or as independent get and set accessors ([§15.7.3](classes.md#1573-accessors)).
-In other words, a compiler can choose if writing to a property changes the null state of reading the property, or if reading a property changes the null state of that property.
+In other words, a compiler can choose whether writing to a property changes the null state of reading the property, or if reading a property changes the null state of that property.
 >
 > <!-- Example: {template:"standalone-console", name:"NullPropertyAnalysis"} -->
 > ```csharp